Search this site

 "What!
 What did you say?" the woman almost yelled at me, causing others in the office to look in our direction.

 I was taken aback by this sudden outburst.
 What was she yelling at me for?
 I had only thanked her!

 I said "Thank you", I told her more clearly, and she calmed down.

 On my way home I was still puzzling over the woman's behaviour when like an 'Eureka moment' I solved the riddle.
 This is the answer that suggested to me:

-The department I had visited dealt with sensitive and emotional matters.
 It was rare for a person to get work done on a single visit to the office.
-For this reason it was likely that people, who had to take leave from their own offices or postpone other personal work to go to the civic office, felt exasperated when the visit proved futile.
-This, in turn, led to anger and exchange of heated words.
-The employees in the civic office, I therefore surmised, were more used to hear angry words.
+For this reason it was likely that people, who had taken leave from work or postponed other personal matters to visit the civic office, felt exasperated when their visit proved futile.
+This, in turn, could lead to angry words.
+The employees in the civic office, therefore, were more used to hear angry words than a "Thank you".

 When I thanked her inaudibly, the clerk probably thought I had made some offensive remarks.
 That explained her sudden outburst.

 All my annoyance against the clerk vanished when this explanation suggested to me.
 In fact, I felt a pang of sympathy for her; it must be really awful to have to hear angry words for eight hours every working day of the week.
 I could only laugh away the discomfiture I had been subjected to.

 - IIT-Kharagpur - www.iitkgp.ac.in